Hand Washing Practice

 2) Reporting on hand washing is prone to so called "social desirability bias" - people overestimate their positive and underestimate negative practices.
 In a study by Manun’Ebo et al. (1997), the frequency of washing hands with soap and water before eating was reported by 14 percent of respondents but observed for only 2 percent of respondents.
 In Bangladesh, 77 percent of respondents reported washing hands with soap or ash after defecation; however, only 32 percent were observed to do so.
 Read IndiKit's Rapid Guide to Individual Interviews to learn how to reduce such risk.

-5) When asking people about when they wash their hands, one of the most common (and logical) answers is "When my hands are dirty".
+4) When asking people about when they wash their hands, one of the most common (and logical) answers is "When my hands were dirty".
 Although such answer is not included among the commonly promoted "5 critical moments", it is of course a correct answer.
-When your data collector receives such answer, s/he should always probe further by asking, for example, "Before and after which occasions are your hands dirty?" or "On what occasions do you think that hands must be washed, so that they are clean?"
+When your data collector receives such answer, s/he should always probe further by asking, for example, "Before and after which occasions were your hands dirty?"